lxi-tools/lxi-tools/README.md

      Saved screenshot image to screenshot_10.42.1.20_2017-11-11_13:45:47.png
 ```

-Or using plugin autodetection it simply becomes:
+Or using plugin autodetection simply:

 ```
      $ lxi screenshot --address 10.42.1.20